datafly/SSMSInfoReports/README.md

 <li>Jobs history planning report : shows history of last 24 hours, new in V7 </li>
 <li>Job detailed report : detailed information, could also be run from a single job in SSMS </li>
 </ul>
-Reports are linked to each other :
+Reports are linked to each other and the top report is "Main Server Dashboard.rdl" :
 <p><img src="http://blog.datafly.pro/public/images/SSMSInfoReports/SSMSInfoReports_Diagram7.jpg" alt="Reports diagram" width="589" height="304" /></p>
+You can also use some reports in the context : database report with right click on a database, index report with right click on a table, ...
 <h2>Release history</h2>
 <ul>
   <li>7.0   : new reports added (AlwaysOn, Jobs planning history), improvements for all reports </li>